xinkaiwang/rpio-pwm/README.md

 # rpio-pwm
 High performance soft PWM for raspberry pi.
 Unlike hardware PWM (which limited to those special 4 hardware PWM ports), rpio-pwm allow you to use any GPIO pins.
 Unlike other soft PWM solutions (which use lot's CPU cycles to switch on/off based on timers), rpio-pwm use DMA, so literily 0 CPU usage at run time.

 Note: This current version (1.0.0) is NOT compatible with privous version (0.2.x).
 This is a total re-write, the new API is much simpler and also more powerful.
-And the new code is only depend on servoblaster (not depend on python rpio-pwm project any more).
+The new code is only depend on servoblaster.

+Pi4 support: Yes, rpio-pwm >1.0.0 supports Pi4, remember to use channel 7 (on Pi4) in stead of 14 (for pi3/2/zero).
+I tested, it works out of the box.

 # install